 As we already mentioned, a bad hire can cost your company thousands of dollars, if not more.
-When you use hard facts to choose the right employee, this reduces your chances of making a bad hire, which saves you money.
+Using hard facts to choose the right employee reduces your chances of making a bad hire, which saves you money.

-It also saves you time, so you can spend more time focusing on doing the things that are most important for your business to succeed and thrive instead of trying to make gut decisions about who to hire.
+It also saves you time, so you can spend more time focusing on doing the most important things for your business to succeed and thrive instead of trying to make gut decisions about who to hire.

 Higher Employee Satisfaction

 When you put effort into choosing a candidate that’s right for the job, they’re going to fit in far better than someone that doesn’t quite make the cut that you hired based on personality compatibility.

 Consider your current employees as well.
 A bad hire can put a lot of stress and pressure on them.
 If you can alleviate these concerns by ensuring all new hires are well-qualified, the overall satisfaction rates should improve.

 Higher Customer Satisfaction